Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 Cons:

-- Support for HPC environments is possible but more of an afterthought
+- Support for HPC environments is possible but minimal documentation
 - Defining the right configuration options for your HPC machine can be a challenge
-- Focuses more on event-based triggers found in the tech industry
 - Setting up a continually running agent can be confusing for new users

 ## Jobflow + FireWorks